 Outbound sales is a creative field so what works for one company, might not work for another.
-The most important thing is to try different things out in your A/B versions, collect that data and then iterate!
+The most important thing is to try different things e. g. using A/B test which you can read more about here, collect that data and then iterate!

 This was a quick overview of how you can easily incorporate some tips into your outbound strategy.
 You can always reach out to our Customer Success team for help with your campaigns.